Alb-O/blendman/.github/projects/feats/004_db_interface_watcher_log/INITIAL.md

 ## VALIDATION & SELF-CHECKS (Validation Gates):

 - Every new function, class, or route MUST have Pytest unit tests (expected use, edge, and failure cases).
-- Run all tests (`dev.sh` or `dev.ps`) after every change.
+- Run all tests (`dev.py`) after every change.
 Never consider a task complete until all validation gates pass.
 - If a validation gate fails, debug, fix, and re-run until it passes.
 Document root causes and solutions.

 ## OTHER CONSIDERATIONS (Agent Behavior Rules):